CaptainSapphire/PH-s-Blog/_posts/2024-10-17-My-Plan-for-APPC.md

 I set the goal to raise my average test score and my grade to either a B or an A. As depressing as the current state is, I have to start somewhere.

 ## Reflecting thoughts
+I admit, I'm frustrated and disappointed with the current state of my grades in APPC.
+I've made blog post after blog post, and done as many practice problems as I could find.
+More of my time is required to get even a remotely good grade, but regardless, I signed up for this class.
+I know I can raise this, and hopefully, these resources can help the other students as well.
+Thank you for reading.